-1. Highlights 2017 3
+1. Highlights 2018 3

 2. Letter from the CEO: Committed to a more sustainable future 4

 3. About the report 6

-Information sources and calculation methods
+Information sources and calculation methods Limitations

 4. Organizational profile 8

-Group Overview
+Group Overview 8

 Business Strategy 8

 Corporate structure 9

 Code of Ethics 9

 Corporate Governance 9

 Risk Management 9

 Supply Chain 9

-3. Defining sustainability at Norwegian 11
+5. Defining sustainability at Norwegian 11

 Sustainability Strategy

-Stakeholder Engagement 11
+Stakeholder Engagement

-Materiality Analysis 13
+Materiality Analysis

-Supporting the UN's Sustainable Development Goals 14
+Supporting the UN's Sustainable Development Goals

-6. Environmental responsibility
+6. Environmental responsibility 15

+Sustainable developments in flight operations in 2018 17

-Direct Emissions
+Direct Emissions 18

+Waste managment 19

 7. Economic responsibility 20

 Indirect Economic Impacts

-Partnership with UNICEF 20
+Partnership with UNICEF 2 ^r

 8. Social responsibility 22

 Staff and Organization

 Non-discrimination 23

 Training and Education 23

-Customer Privacy 24
+Customer Privacy

-0 GPI Context Index 25
+0 GRI Context Index 25

-1. Highlights 2017
+1. Highlights 2018

-In 2017, Norwegian operated more than 500 routes to over 150 destinations.
-Norwegian carried more than 30 million passengers in 2017, an increase of 13 % from the previous year.
+In 2018, Norwegian operated more than 500 routes to over 150 destinations.
+Norwegian carried more than 37 million passengers in 2018, an increase of 13 % from the previous year.

-The Group's total operating revenues grew by 19 % to NOK 30,948 million (NOK 25, 951 million), of which ticket revenues accounted for NOK 24,719 million (NOK 21,096 million).
+The Group's total operating revenues grew by 30 % to NOK 40,266 million (NOK 30,948 million), of which ticket revenues accounted for NOK 32,560 million (NOK 24,719 million).

-Norwegian was awarded "The World's Best Low-Cost Long-Haul Airline and Europe's Best Low-Cost Airline" by renowned Sky Trax.
+Norwegian was awarded "The World's Best Low-Cost Long-Haul Airline" and "Europe's Best Low-Cost Airline" by renowned Sky Trax.

 Norwegian is committed to actively engage in and support a sustainable environmental policy and to continue reducing emissions from aviation.
 During the last 10 years, Norwegian has reduced CO2 emissions per passenger kilometer by 30 %.
-Sustainability highlights from 2017 are outlined below:
+Sustainability highlights from 2018 are outlined below:

-- Norwegian introduced 35 brand new aircraft and has one of the youngest and greenest fleets in the world with an average age of just 3.6 years. - Norwegian was named the world's most fuel-efficient airline on transatlantic routes by the International Council on Clean Transportation. - Norwegian used 1.5 million tons of Jet A-1 fuel, equivalent to 72.9 grams of CO2 per passenger
+- Norwegian introduced 25 brand new aircraft and has one of the youngest and greenest fleets in the world with an average age of just 3.8 years. - For the second time, Norwegian was named the world's most fuel-efficient airline on transatlantic routes by the International Council on Clean Transportation.
+Norwegian was 33% more fuel efficient than the industry average.

+Norwegian used two million tons of Jet A-1 fuel, equivalent to 72 grams of CO2 per passenger per kilometer, a reduction of 1% from the previous year.